 (d) a description of what action the ELNO has taken or intends to take and the timeframe within which the action is intended to be taken to implement the Essential Recommendations of the Independent Expert; and

 (e) an analysis of the extent to which the ELNO considers its activities have not resulted in full compliance with all its obligations under these Operating Requirements.

+18.3 Annual Plans

+An ELNO must, at least three months prior to the start of each Financial Year, provide the Registrar with the Annual Plans set out in Category Six in Schedule 3.

 19. Data and Information Obligations